kuiper2000/Applied_Math/_sources/PDE/Laplace_equation.md

 \end{align}
 ```

-The retangle is defined as domain $\Omega$.
+The rectangle is defined as domain $\Omega$.
 In such problem, we want a function that is harmonic on $\Omega$, equals $f(x)$ on the upper side and zero on the lower side  and two vertical side.
 Using the same technique of _separation of variable_, we can assume the structure of $u$ follows

 ```{math}